wizzat/distribution/README.md

 be doing GET /a/b/c /a/c/f q/r/s q/n/p.
 A and Q are the most common, so you can tokenize on / and the latter parts of the URL will be buried, statistically.

-In this case one file common to all URLs shows up: robots.txt.
-So by tokenizing and matching using the script, you can find unexpected common portions of the URL that don't show up in the prefix.
+By tokenizing and matching using the script, you may also find unexpected common portions of the URL that don't show up in the prefix.

 ```
 $ zcat access.log*gz \